-58. Is leveling going to work the same this year as it did last year?

-- a.
-No, the Finance and Human Resources Divisions are collaborating with principals and associate superintendents to determine FY21 leveling plans, given the uncertainty around enrollment this year.
-We understand that parents and families are making decisions regarding enrollment that may directly affect schools' overall student enrollment counts.
-Given this, we will monitor attendance daily and push back the "leveling count" day tentatively to September 18, 2020. - 59.
+- 56. Is leveling going to work the same this year as it did last year? - a.
+No, the Finance and Human Resources Divisions are collaborating with principals and associate superintendents to determine FY'21 Leveling Plans, given the uncertainty around enrollment this year.
+We understand that parents and families are making decisions regarding enrollment that may directly affect your overall student enrollment count.
+Given this, we will monitor attendance daily and push back the "leveling count" day tentatively to September 18, 2020. - 57.
 When will schools receive guidance about leveling? - a.
-Guidance about leveling was given in the weekly principals and assistant principals meetings in August.
+The leveling guide book should be sent to school leaders by August 17, 2020.